A System Level Approach to Controller Synthesis: Introduction

 \subsection{Paper Structure}

 In Section \ref{sec:prelim}, we define the system model considered in this paper, and review relevant results from the distributed optimal control and QI literature.
 In Section \ref{sec:parameter} we define and analyze SLPs for state and output feedback problems, and provide a novel characterization of stable closed loop system responses and the controllers that achieve them -- the corresponding controller realization makes clear that SLCs imposed on the system responses carry over to the internal structure of the controller that achieves them.
-In Section \ref{sec:class}, we provide a catalog of SLCs that can be imposed on the system responses parameterized by the SLPs described in the previous section -- in particular, we show that by appropriately selecting these SLCs, we can provide convex characterizations of all stabilizing controllers satisfying QI subspace constraints, convex constraints on the Youla parameter, finite impulse response (FIR) constraints, sparsity constraints, spatiotemporal constraints \cite{2014_Wang_ACC, 2014_Wang_CDC,2014_Wang_Allerton,2015_Wang_H2}, controller internal robustness constraints, multi-objective performance constraints, controller architecture constraints \cite{2015_Wang_Reg,Matni_RFD_TAC, Matni_RFD_CDC}, and any combination thereof.
-In Section \ref{sec:localizability}, we define and analyze the SLS problem, which incorporates SLPs and SLCs into an optimal control problem, and show that the distributed optimal control problem (\eqref{eq:decentralized} in Section \ref{sec:structured}) is a special case of SLS.
-We end with an application of the system level approach to exploring tradeoffs between controller performance, robustness and implementation complexity in Section \ref{sec:tradeoffs}, followed by conclusions in Section \ref{sec:conclusion}.}
+In Section \ref{sec:class}, we provide a catalog of SLCs that can be imposed on the system responses parameterized by the SLPs described in the previous section -- in particular, we show that by appropriately selecting these SLCs, we can provide convex characterizations of all stabilizing controllers satisfying QI subspace constraints, convex constraints on the Youla parameter, finite impulse response (FIR) constraints, sparsity constraints, spatiotemporal constraints \cite{2014_Wang_ACC, 2014_Wang_CDC,2014_Wang_Allerton,2015_Wang_H2, WMD_ACC17}, controller architecture constraints \cite{2015_Wang_Reg,Matni_RFD_TAC, Matni_RFD_CDC}, and any combination thereof.
+In Section \ref{sec:localizability}, we define and analyze the SLS problem, which incorporates SLPs and SLCs into an optimal control problem, and show that the distributed optimal control problem (\eqref{eq:decentralized} in Section \ref{sec:structured}) is a special case of SLS. \revsecond{We end with conclusions in Section \ref{sec:conclusion}.}